Private AI Assistant

 What actually works

-Runs on Claude Code and Codex accounts already on your Mac.
+Runs on Codex or a Claude API key already on your Mac.
 GuideLayer doesn't host your API keys on a remote server.

-Screen capture happens on demand when you ask.
-Not a continuous feed to the cloud.
+Screen capture happens on demand.
+Not a continuous feed to anyone's cloud.

-Control memory, screenshots, and routing in one place.
-One-switch incognito when you need it.
+Privacy Center shows memory, screenshots, and routing in one place.
+One-switch incognito when the work gets sensitive.

 Encrypted at rest